 Participants should also carry out the dry mass correction.
-For the determination of dry mass correction, a minimum of three separate portions (recommended size to be about 1 g each) of the sample shall be taken and placed over anhydrous calcium sulphate (DRIERITE®) in a desiccator at room temperature for a minimum of 20 days until a constant mass is reached.
+For the determination of dry mass correction, a minimum of three separate portions (with a recommended sample size of about 1 g for each portion) of the sample shall be taken and placed over anhydrous calcium sulphate (DRIERITE®) in a desiccator at room temperature for a minimum of 20 days until a constant mass is reached.
 Dry mass correction shall be carried out at the same time as the test sample portions are to be analysed.